elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Internals.md

      - Data is merged from Memtable and SSTables

- * Quiz : Why commit log is not consulted?
+ * Quiz: Why commit log is not consulted?

  * Answer: Commit log is append only – used in case of failure.
 The data is stored in memtable